alphagov/govspeak/README.md

 Govspeak is our markdown-derived mark-up language.

+# Usage

+Install the gem

+    gem install govspeak

+or add it to your Gemfile

+    gem "govspeak", "~> 0.8.9"

+then create a new document

+    require 'rubygems'
+    require 'govspeak'

+    doc = Govspeak::Document.new "^Test^"
+    puts doc.to_html

 # Extensions

 In addition to the [standard Markdown syntax](http://daringfireball.net/projects/markdown/syntax "Markdown syntax"), we have added our own extensions.